dotnet/runtime/src/clr/Documentation/building/unix-test-instructions.md

 > `./build-test.sh`

-To build on Windows:

-> `C:\coreclr>build-test.cmd`

 Please note that this builds the Priority 0 tests.
 To build priority 1:

 > `build-test.sh -priority 1`

-**Building Individual Tests**
+## Building Individual Tests

 During development there are many instances where building an individual test is fast and necessary.
-All of the necessary tools to build are under coreclr/Tools.
-It is possible to use coreclr/Tools/MSBuild.dll as you would normally use MSBuild with a few caveats.
+All of the necessary tools to build are under `coreclr/Tools`.
+It is possible to use `coreclr/Tools/MSBuild.dll` as you would normally use MSBuild with a few caveats.

-Note that coreclr/Tools/msbuild.sh exists as well to make the call shorter.
+Note that `coreclr/Tools/msbuild.sh` exists as well to make the call shorter.

 **!!
 Note !! -- Passing /p:__BuildOs=[OSX|Linux] is required.**

->If you omit it you will get the following error: `error MSB4801: The task factory "CodeTaskFactory" could not be loaded because this version of MSBuild does not support it.`
----

-**Building an Individual Test Example**
+## Building an Individual Test Example

 >`coreclr/Tools/msbuild.sh /maxcpucount  coreclr/tests/src/JIT/CodeGenBringUpTests/Array1.csproj /p:__BuildType=Release /p:__BuildOS=OSX`